soleimani2020/02-Cplusplus-Projects-Portfolio/core4/leetcode/Arrays/P500/README.md

 🔥 Big Concept

-break

-Stops the current loop completely.
+break : Stops the loop completely.

-continue

-Skips just this iteration and moves to the next one
+continue : Skips just one iteration and moves to the next one

 ---